marios2019/deep_learning_dev_environment/cluster_doc.md

 <h4>Connect VS Code</h4>

-Once the ```sshd``` is set up through a batch job, you can connect VS Code to the cluster.
+Once the ```sshd``` process is set up through a batch job, you can connect VS Code to the cluster.
 To do so, select "_Remote-SSH: Connect to host_" from the command pallette and type in the allocated hostname and port, e.g., ```ssh -p 6000 gpu01.cluster```.
 VS Code will update your ```config``` file automatically as follows: